-Detection of bladder cancer: Imaging agent for cystoscopic detection of non-muscle-invasive papillary cancer of the bladder in patients with suspected or known lesion(s) based on a prior cystoscopy.
-Hexaminolevulinate is used with the Karl Storz D-Light C Photodynamic Diagnostic (PDD) system to perform cystoscopy with the blue light setting (mode 2) as an adjunct to the white light setting (mode 1).
+Detection of bladder cancer: Imaging agent for cystoscopic detection of bladder cancer (including carcinoma in situ), in patients with known or suspected lesion(s) based on prior cystoscopy, or in patients undergoing surveillance cystoscopy for bladder cancer.
+Hexaminolevulinate is used with the Karl Storz D-Light C Photodynamic Diagnostic (PDD) system to perform Blue Light Cystoscopy (BLC) as an adjunct to the white light cystoscopy.

-US labeling: Known hypersensitivity to hexaminolevulinate, any derivative of aminolevulinic acid, or any component of the formulation; porphyria; gross hematuria; Bacillus Calmette-Guérin (BCG) immunotherapy or intravesical chemotherapy within the past 90 days.
+Known hypersensitivity to hexaminolevulinate, any derivative of aminolevulinic acid, or any component of the formulation; porphyria; gross hematuria

 Wear gloves for preparation (skin exposure may increase the risk for sensitization).
 Withdraw 50 mL of diluent (provided) into a 50 mL syringe with a luer lock tip.
-Inject 10 mL of diluent from the syringe into the hexaminolevulinate powder vial, and keeping the syringe attached, gently shake the vial to dissolve the powder.
-Withdraw all of the reconstituted solution back into the syringe, a final concentration of 2 mg/mL; cap syringe securely and mix gently.
+See manufacturer’s instructions if using vial adapter.
+Inject ~10 mL of diluent from the syringe into the hexaminolevulinate powder vial, and keeping the syringe attached, gently shake the vial to dissolve the powder (usually dissolves immediately).
+Withdraw all of the reconstituted solution back into the syringe (final concentration of 2 mg/mL); cap syringe securely and mix gently.

 BCG (Intravesical): May diminish the diagnostic effect of Hexaminolevulinate.
 Avoid combination

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.

 1% to 10%:

 Central nervous system: Headache, procedural pain

 Genitourinary: Bladder spasm (2%), bladder pain, dysuria, hematuria